 Step 5: Add some shadows

 Grab a slightly darker color and draw some lines from the belt down.
 Notice that not all of them reach the bottom and that they vary in weight.
 There are a few shorter lines starting from the bottom up.
-They come in different length.
+They come in different lengths.

 Make sure the final result is not too busy.